-There are multiple reasons for teachers feeling they need to leave the teaching profession — work life balance is one of them.
-Finding tutoring jobs Brisbane can be scary though.
+There are multiple reasons for teachers feeling they need to leave the teaching profession — work-life balance is one of them, mental wellbeing is another.
+The thought of starting over, selling yourself, can be scary though.
 What if we need to retrain?
 What if we make a bad decision?
 What if we can't find a job?
+Will we survive without a regular salary?

-These fears are common and you're not alone, but there are many things to think about before we travel down a new career path.
+There are many things to think about before we travel down the road to a new career.

 Making the decision to leave a stable teaching career can be incredibly hard and the future may seem uncertain and even intimidating.
 You need to carefully weigh up the perceived perks, like 'holidays', with the disadvantages, such as ever-increasing pressure.